Echinacea Coneflowers

 10. Dividing: Echinacea plants can be divided every 3-4 years in the spring or fall if they become overcrowded.

-Remember, Echinacea is a perennial, so it will come back year after year.
-It’s also a great plant for attracting butterflies and bees to your garden!
+Remember, Echinacea is a perennial that will come back year after year.
+It’s also an excellent plant for attracting butterflies and bees to your garden!

 Medicinal Uses